AmrHMorsy/AmrHMorsy.github.io/_posts/2025-02-09-BarycentricCoordinates.md

 $$

-The proof for these equations will be explained in the last section of this blog post.
+The proof for these equations will be explained later in this blog post.

 <br>
 <div class="row mt-3">